dragon-dune/dragon-dune/README.md

 Setup:
 ------

 1. The board is set up.
-Players place their starting tokens.
+Players place their starting units.
 2. One player is picked at random to be the Emperor.
 3. Each player is given the King of their faction from the deck.
 4. Each player is dealt one of the Queens face down.
 Players may look